opengauss-mirror/docs/content/en/docs/Toolreference/gs_guc.md

 -   -c parameter

     When the  **check**  operation is performed, "parameter" indicates the name of the parameter to be checked.
-When the  **set**  or  **reload**  operation is performed, "parameter" indicates the name of the parameter whose value needs to be restored to the default value in the database.
+When the  **set**  or  **reload**  operation is performed, parameter value is not allowed to be empty.
+If it is empty, the value of "parameter" will not be restored to the default value in the database.

 -   -h host-auth-policy